defridge/PP4-PT-Booking/README.md

 - Provide a user-friendly interface for booking and managing personal training sessions.
 - Enable trainers to manage their schedules and client information efficiently.
-- Offer personalized training and nutrition plans to users.
 - Ensure the application is accessible on various devices, including desktops, tablets, and smartphones.

 ### Target Audience

-- Individuals looking for personalized fitness and nutrition plans.
+- Individuals who are looking for an easy booking system to use for their sessions.
 - Personal trainers who need an efficient way to manage their clients and schedules.
 - Fitness enthusiasts who want to track their progress and achieve their fitness goals.